MurilloGroupMSU/Dense-Plasma-Properties-Database/database/DeSilvaKatsouros/README.md

 which also included the MLM, a modfied version of the Lee-More conductivity model, more of which can be found [here](https://murillogroupmsu.github.io/Modified-Lee-More-Transport/).

 ____
 Thanks to Prof. Stephens at Texas Tech and Dr. Hansen at Sandia for the data.
-If you have data beyond what is here, please send it to me!
+If you have electrical conductivity data beyond what is here, please send it to me!

+Special thanks to Prof. DeSilva for many useful discussions regarding his data.